IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 ui.Say("upgrading '%s'...", terminal.EntityNameColor(selected))
 ```

+#### Prompt override
+There must be a way to override the prompt from a command line switch to allow the execution of non interactive scripts.

+For the configrmation [y/N] prompt use the -f force option.

 ### 2.11.
 Table Output

 For consistent user experience, developers of IBM Cloud CLI plug-ins should comply with the following table output specifications: